loggr/loggr-dotnet/README.markdown

 Loggr agent to post events.
 Includes a fluent interface to posting events.

+**NOTICE: This binary requires the full version of the .Net Framework, client profiles will not work**

 ## Installation

 * Drop the binary in the /bin folder of your app